 - Why your annual marketing program and marketing campaigns need to be in place to drive the number of new patients necessary to grow your practice.

-- Why your first clinical hire should be a DPT, not a PTA.
+- Why your first clinical hire should be a DPT, not a physical therapy assistant.
 Typically, they will walk into 35% of a max schedule and all new patients should go on their schedule first to run their numbers up to 85% of max.

 - It should be the owner/DPT who rides the ups and downs of the schedule, not the clinical staff.
 For every minute the owner is not treating patients, they can be doing many valuable things to work ON the practice whereas the clinical staff simply falls into non-productive time.

-- It’s important that the owner holds the mindset of they are a CEO and owner first and licensed PT second.
+- It’s important that the owner holds the mindset of they are a CEO and owner first and licensed physical therapist second.

 As the CEO, you must be able to accurately calculate the production center formula in order to target and work toward the clinic volume that the facility has been designed to produce.
 To learn more about this process, contact us or schedule a no-obligation practice assessment where you get 30-60 minutes to tell us what’s going on in your practice.